Alihan-4108/Sprite-Slicer-Editor/README.md

 # Sprite Slicer Editor

-This editor was made for you to slice sprites in bulk
+This editor is made for batch slicing sprites for your 2D games (developed for the Unity game engine).

                 Attention!
 After the sprites are sliced,
                 they will be stacked in the Resources/ToSlice folder